day 2

 9:30 am Understanding Governmental Perspectives on Ocean CDR

-• Rory Jacobson Division Director for Carbon Dioxide Removal, US Department of Energy
+• Sam Clevenger Marine Carbon Dioxide Removal Fellow, Department of Energy

 Synopsis